-Nausea, vomiting, diarrhea, headache, dizziness, trouble sleeping, back pain, or change in the color of skin on your palms or soles of your feet may occur.
-If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
+Diarrhea, headache, dizziness, trouble sleeping, back pain, or change in the color of skin on your palms or soles of your feet may occur.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

-Tell your doctor right away if you have any serious side effects, including: mental/mood changes (such as depression, anxiety), loss of appetite, stomach/abdominal pain, pink/bloody urine, change in the amount of urine.
+Tell your doctor right away if you have any serious side effects, including: mental/mood changes (such as depression, anxiety), signs of kidney problems (such as change in the amount of urine, pink/bloody urine).

 Tenofovir may increase the risk of bone loss.
 Discuss the risks and benefits of treatment with your doctor, as well as the possible use of calcium and vitamin D to reduce this side effect.
 If you are at risk for bone loss, your doctor may monitor your bone mineral density.
 Tell your doctor right away if any of the following serious side effects occur: bone pain, easily broken bones.